 Daddy Daughter Date Ideas for Elementary Age

 Grab a local bird guide and see how many birds you can find in the park.
-You can get games like Bird Bingo, which is a big hit in my family, to start, learn your local birds together.
+You can get games like Bird Bingo, a big hit in my family, to start learning about your local birds together.
 If birds are not your thing, you could do this with rocks, trees, foraging wild food, or even cars.
-The idea is to just pause and talk about the world around you in a new way.
+The idea is just to pause and talk about the world around you differently.

-High schools and community theaters are always putting on plays and they can feel very special to your young daughter.
+High schools and community theaters always put on plays, which can feel very special to your young daughter.
 We found that they are often doing classic stories.

-We have enjoyed Cinderella, Newsies, and Beauty and the Beast.
-We dressed up and brought flowers to give to the performers at the end of the show.
+We enjoyed Cinderella, Newsies, and Beauty and the Beast.
+We dressed up and brought flowers to give to the performers at the show’s end.

 The shows put on by schools are unlikely to contain any objectionable content and often are very low cost.

-If you live in a big city and are at a driving distance to childrens’ plays at a nearby theater or opera house, then by all means look into that.
+If you live in a big city and are at driving distance of children’s plays at a nearby theater or opera house, look into that by all means.

-You can also check to see when musicals and shows like Disney On Ice will be at a near location and surprise her with tickets.
+You can also check to see when musicals and shows like Disney On Ice will be at a nearby location and surprise her with tickets.

-It is very grown up to spend time sitting reading or working in a coffee shop.
-Bring some computers or tablets, order some caffeine-free drinks and sit down for a co-working session.
+Spending time reading or working in a coffee shop is very grown up.
+Bring some computers or tablets, order caffeine-free drinks, and sit down for a co-working/studying session.

-Pick an afternoon where you are free and invite her to grab her homework.
-Then together, head to the nearest coffee shop where you can get some work done and enjoy some yummy drinks and snacks.
+Pick an afternoon when you are free and invite her to grab her homework.
+Then together, head to the nearest coffee shop where you can get some work done and enjoy yummy drinks and snacks.

 Building a puzzle gives you plenty of time to have important conversations while you keep your hands busy and work as a team.